DISHDevEx/napp/napp/README-logs.md

 ```

 3. Alter values file as necessary.
-The following edits have been made: enabled thanos sidecar creation, disabled compaction, changed retention days from 10 to 7, added prometheus operator storage config, enabled prometheus persistence and gave storage class name, and changed scraping interval from the default 1m to 30s.
+The following edits have been made:
+-enabled thanos sidecar creation, disabled compaction, changed retention days from 10 to 7, added prometheus operator storage config, enabled prometheus persistence and gave storage class name, and changed scraping interval from the default 1m to 30s.
+We can change replicas of prometheus to 2 and sharding for better query performance in the future.

-4. Follow the below steps which deploy-prometheus.sh also follows:
+4. Follow the below steps or utilize deploy-prometheus.sh:

 ```console